dboyev/dbms1/README.md

 ## **Frameworks, Libraries & Programs Used**
 1. [Bootstrap 4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
 - Bootstrap was used throughout the project to assist with the responsiveness and styling of the website.
-The Carousel, Classes and Membership sections of the website are inspired by the [Carousel Expamle](https://getbootstrap.com/docs/4.6/examples/carousel/) from Bootsrap.
 2. [Google Fonts](https://fonts.google.com/)
 - Google fonts were used to import the Roboto and Lato fonts into the style.css file.
 These fonts are used throughout the project.
 3. [Font Awesome](https://fontawesome.com/)